Advertisement

 4 / 9

-Men are also more likely to neglect their oral health, falling short on their brushing habits and not visiting the dentist as often as experts advise.
+Men are also more likely to neglect their oral health.
+They may not brush their teeth or visit the dentist as often as experts advise.

 “Good oral hygiene helps prevent bacterial buildup in your mouth,” says Perry.
 “If you have a broken or cracked tooth that’s allowing bacteria to get in, that can be the source of an infection that becomes life-threatening.”